Characters: Fairy Tail Others

 Tower of Heaven

-A structure made by a cult of evil wizards for the purpose of resurrecting the black wizard Zeref.
+A structure made by a cult of evil mages for the purpose of resurrecting the black mage Zeref.
 It was made using slave laborers, among whom were Erza and Jellal.
 After being corrupted by a being claiming to be the spirit of Zeref, however, Jellal took over construction of the tower.

 See Fairy Tail Other Guilds